Frequently asked questions

 Where can I see you?

 You should be able to find upcoming times and places on my projects page.
 And probably in the latest stories on News too.
-If I don't manage to keep this site up to date, you'll probably find info in my Twitter feed, until that finally gets Eloned to death.
+I used to post info in my Twitter feed too, but that's finally finally been Eloned to death.
+Try Bluesky instead.

 Can I be in your play?

 Most of my projects now are created either for me, or people I already have a working relationship with.
-I no longer regularly put out casting calls - it's just too unreliable to commit to production first and hope I have a cast later.
-Performing a play you wrote for yourself an extremely stressful experience (and I would only recommend doing this if you really really know what you're doing), but at least I don't have to worry about somebody bailing on me.
+I no longer regularly put out casting calls - it's just too unreliable to commit first and hope I have a cast later.
+Performing a play you wrote for yourself an extremely stressful experience, but at least I don't have to worry about somebody bailing on me.
 That happened surprisingly often.
 Even with people I considered to be reliable.
 Even if I was paying.
-Where I've written for Elysium theatre, I've generally stepped back and let them choose the actors.

-But if you're interested, ask me anyway.
+So if you ask me if there's a part for you, the answer will probably be no. But if you're interested, ask anyway.
 The best indicator of reliability is enthusiasm.
-You never know, you might be perfect for a future project I'm thinking of taking on.
+You never know, you might be perfect for a future project.

 I want to tech your play.

 Okay, I confess.
-Nobody has ever asked that.
-But whilst I can both act and operate tech, I can't do both at the same time.
+Nobody has ever asked that - I just wish someone would.
+But whilst I can both act and operate tech, I can't do both at once.
 Most venues will provide someone, but that limits me to a very short window in which to give instructions.
 If I had reliable people to come with me, that would be grand.
 I will pay.
-That's fair enough - at a fringe I would be paying techies anyway.
+(Hashtag PayYourTechies.)

 I must warn you, however, that I am not be be trusted when I say it's easy.
 "This should all be straightforward" never turns out to be straightforward.
 One sound cue per minute tends to be my usual fare.